ModuloM/skeleton/README.md

 ## Advantages & flaws

 \+ Simple to use, no extra tools
-\- Watcher may crash so you have to kill the terminal crashed job
+\- Watcher may crash so you have to kill the terminal crashed job.
+No sourcemap.
+No linting.
+No uglify.

 ## Prequirement